 What is the USMLE Step 1 exam room like?

-The exam room contains cubicles with individual computers.
+In a typical scenario, you’ll enter an exam room that looks like an office space.
+There will be cubicles with individual computers.
 You’ll be told which is yours before entering the exam room.
 If you experience issues with your assigned computer, inform staff immediately.

 What is the USMLE Step 1 test interface like?